How to install SQL Server database for SonarQube

 Configurations

-Go to SQL Server Network Configuration -> Protocols for SQLEXPRESS
+Then go to SQL Server Network Configuration -> Protocols for SQLEXPRESS

-Then Select TCP IP.
+Select TCP IP.
 Mark Enabled=Yes

-Then go to IP Addresses tab -> IPALL -> TCP Port = 1433
+Then set the TCP port by going to IP Addresses tab -> IPALL -> TCP Port = 1433

 SQL Server Configuration Manager